Understanding Dry Mouth

 Do I Have Dry Mouth?: Definition and Possible Causes

-, describes a condition in which an individual’s salivary glands do not produce enough natural saliva to keep their mouth wet.
+, or xerostomia, describes a condition in which an individual’s salivary glands do not produce enough natural saliva to keep their mouth wet.
 Those who suffer from dry mouth know it to be uncomfortable and frustrating especially when a cause is not immediately obvious.

 If you are experiencing dry mouth, it could be due to:

 - Medications being taken